philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 <footer>...</footer>
 {% endhighlightjs %}

-We could easily use our abstract grid to layout the above markup by simply extending a few of the abstract classes.
+We can easily use our base grid to style the above markup by simply extending a few of the abstract classes.

 {% highlightjs %}
 @extend .main < %grid-row;